 Are your employees passionate about their jobs?
 Do they come to the office every day eager and enthusiastic to dig in and contribute to the company goals?
 If not, you may be facing an employee engagement gap, with team members who don’t feel motivated or connected to their roles.
 This can be a serious issue.
 A disengaged staff can have a significantly negative effect on productivity, customer service levels and retention.

-How to engage a team at work?
+How to motivate a team at work

 Read on for 25 practical ideas that can help you enhance employee engagement at your company: